Written By: Chloe Wilson, BSc(Hons) Physiotherapy

 reduce knee pain.

-Purpose: This is a great quads knee strengthening exercise that also helps reduce knee pain with stairs
+This is a great quads knee strengthening exercise that also helps reduce knee pain with stairs.

 Having weak glutes and hamstrings increases the forces going through the knee.
 Along with the quads, knee strengthening exercises for the glutes and hamstrings are one of the best ways to reduce pain.

-Purpose: Strengthen the buttock muscles (glutes) to help support the knee and prevent excessive weight going through the inner side of the knee.
-Another one of my favourite knee strengthening exercises
+The Clam is a great way to strengthen the buttock muscles (glutes) which helps support the knee and prevent excessive weight going through the inner side of the knee.
+It is another one of my favourite knee strengthening exercises as most people have weak glutes.
+But make sure you can do The Clam Stage 1 first.

-Purpose: Strengthen the hamstrings whilst also working the quads and buttock muscles.
-Make sure you can do Bridging: stage 1 first
+Bridging is a great knee strengthening exercise as it strengthens the hamstrings whilst also working the quads and buttock muscles.
+Make sure you can do Bridging: stage 1 first.

 Muscle weakness can lead to patella maltracking, where the kneecap doesn’t move properly, which is a common cause of knee pain.
 Targeted knee strengthening exercises for the muscles that control how the kneecap moves can make a big difference.

-Purpose: Strengthen the muscles on the inside of your knee that are responsible for how the kneecap moves.
-Also increases knee stability
+Kneecap clenches is the best place to start when it comes to strengthening the muscles on the inside of your knee that are responsible for how the kneecap moves.
+They also help increase knee stability

-Tips: 1) Feel for the VMO muscle tightening with your fingers
+Top Tips: 1.
+Feel for the VMO muscle tightening with your fingers

 The calf muscles are at the back of the leg, below the knee.
 They help support the knee and co-ordinate knee and ankle movement.